|

 last path.
 Most of the others endure significant stress and stop

-short of re/divorce.
+short of legal re/divorce.

 If a flight agent told you that